 Very few people buy watercress at the grocery store.
 When they do, it’s usually just for some sort of garnish.
 What this green lacks in popularity, it makes up for in nutritional value.
 Self Nutrition Data shows the calorie count is almost negligible and it’s a great source of vitamins and other nutrients, including lutein, a potent antioxidant.

 When they’re not fried in grease or smothered in sour cream, potatoes are nutritional powerhouses.
 According to Mother Nature Network, one medium potato is about 100 calories and contains plenty of vitamins C and B6, plus more potassium than a banana.
-There’s been some recent debate about whether or not this electrolyte can really help eliminate cramping during exercise, but the University of Maryland Medical Center said it’s still important for keeping your body functioning properly.

 7. Frozen peas

 Think fresh is always best?
 Think again.
 When any type of produce is picked, it immediately starts losing nutritional value.
 Peas are particularly finicky and lose their nutrients a lot faster than sturdier vegetables.
-In fact, one study indicated peas any older than three days could be less nutritious than frozen ones.

 This water-packed veggie offers more than just a spicy kick for your salad.
 WebMD says a full cup contains 19 calories plus a good amount of vitamin C and fiber.
 Radishes are also filled with phytosterols, a type of compound that can help lower cholesterol, according to Cleveland Clinic.